indiqusdocs/stpi/docs/Compute/RHELInstances/CreatingRHELInstances.md

     2. You can also remove the applied discount code by clicking the **REMOVE** button.
     3. Clicking on the **CANCEL** button, this action will be canceled.
     ![Name and choose estimated costs](img/RHELInstance4.png)
-16. Click on the **CONFIRM** to create the RHEL Instance.
+14. Click **CONFIRM** to create the RHEL Instance.

 :::note
 It might take up to 5-8 minutes for the instance to create.
 You may use the Cloud Console during this time, but it is advised that you do not refresh the browser window.
 :::

-Once ready, you will be notified of this purchase on your registered email address.
+Once ready, you get the notification of this purchase on your registered email address.
 To access the newly created RHEL Instances, navigate to **Compute >** **RHEL Instances**.